Elizabeth1997/Play-with-Ibex/README.md

 after the previous operations, the Pycharm console will show the process of uploading all the files to the remote server.
 Select Tools -> Deployment -> Browse Remote Host, then the pannel on the left part of Pycharm will show the directories and files under the root path you filled for connections configuration page.
 <img src='./img/5.png' width=600/>

+4. configure project interpreter
 <img src='./img/7.png' width=800/>

+select SSH interpreter
 <img src='./img/8.png' width=600/>

+Now, you can create a file name 'test.py' under your project directory on Pycharm and try to run it!